Eldritch Instinct System Reference Document (v0.8)

 General Principles

-Ability Scores: 3 is deficient, 6 is weak, 10 is average, 14 is noteworthy, and 18 is legendary.
+Attributes: 3 is deficient, 6 is weak, 10 is average, 14 is noteworthy, and 18 is legendary.
 Adjust as necessary.
 Give average creatures 3 HP, give hardy ones 6 HP, and serious threats get 10+ HP.
 Use flavor and style to help them stand out.

 Use critical damage to lean into the threat or strangeness of any aggressive NPC.
 Remember that HP is Hit Protection, not Hit Points.
 It’s a measure of resilience, luck, and gumption - not health.